iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

-# AllOrAnyExp Using SOME with equality
+# Using SOME with equality

 - dataset: AllProperties.bim